openjs-foundation/security-collab-space/secure-releases-v2.md

 **DO NOT**

-* Transfer access tokens using end-to-end encrypted (E2EE) channels like email, Slack, and Teams
+* Transfer access tokens using end-to-end encrypted (non-E2EE)
 * Copy access tokens or recovery codes into your clipboard (especially on Linux and Windows)
 * Print out access tokens or recovery codes using a printer that does not belong to you (such as a work printer)

 **DO**

-* Transfer access tokens using end-to-end encrypted channels like Signal and WhatsApp
+* Transfer access tokens using end-to-end encrypted channels
-* Encrypt the file using GPG and then transferring using a non-E2EE method like email or Slack
+* Encrypt the file using GPG and then transferring using a non-E2EE method.

 *Safe Storage and Use of Access Tokens*